-A regional reconnaissance stream sediment sampling program was initiated over exploration licences (100% Thor) located to the north and south of the Segilola Gold Project.
+During the quarter, regional reconnaissance stream sediment sampling program continued over exploration licences (100% Thor) located to the north and south of the Segilola Gold Project.
 These licences cover sections of the gold-bearing structural corridor that are directly along strike, both to the north and south, from Segilola.
+In addition, repeat sampling of previous anomalous sample sites was completed.